haskell/cabal/Cabal/doc/cabal-project.rst

    ``{vendor,pkgs}/*.cabal`` matches all Cabal files in the ``vendor`` and ``pkgs`` subdirectories.

-Formally, the format described by the following BNF:
+Formally, the format is described by the following BNF:

 .. todo::
     convert globbing grammar to proper ABNF_ syntax